tcorbettclark/website-src/content/pages/about-me.md

 ## Contact me

-I welcome feedback and enjoy collaborative discussion, so feel free to contact me using any of the social links down on the right hand side.
+I welcome feedback and enjoy collaborative discussion, so feel free to contact me using any of the social links shown in the banner.